BillJr99/Ursinus-WebMobile-Fall2020/_pages/Assignments/asmt-clientserver.md

   print(line)
 ```

-To send a string (or any data) over a TCP connection, you can do this:
+To send an HTTP response header `HTTP/1.1 200 OK` followed by a `Content-Length` header indicating the number of bytes in the file we read, followed by the file data itself, over a TCP connection, you can do this:

 ```python
 headers = "HTTP/1.1 200 OK\r\nContent-Length: " + len(response_data) + "\r\n\r\n"